ZHAWZHAWZHAW/ml2/README.md

    - [5.4 Limitation & Next Steps](#54-limitation--next-steps)

 ## 🏁 Project Goal & Motivation <a name="-1-project-goal--motivation"></a>
-In an era where information overload is a significant challenge.
+This project aims to solve the problem of information overload by providing a tool that can summarize news articles from PDFs and URLs quickly and accurately.
 The issue isn't that there's too little information, but rather too much of it, making it hard to stay well-informed.
-This project aims to solve the problem of information overload by providing a tool that can summarize news articles from PDFs and URLs quickly and accurately.

 ### 1.1 Motivation <a name="11-motivation"></a>
 The reason for this project is to make it easier to keep up with the news.
 In today's busy world, people need to stay informed without spending too much time reading long articles.
-Whether you're a busy professional, a student, or just someone who wants to stay updated, everyone can benefit from quick and accurate summaries.
+Whether you're a busy professional, a student or just someone who wants to stay updated, everyone can benefit from quick and accurate summaries.

 ### 1.2 Relevance <a name="12-relevance"></a>
 This project is really useful because it tackles a common problem people face today: information overload.
 By using advanced Natural Language Processing (NLP) techniques, this news summarizer can pull out the key information from long articles, giving users quick and clear summaries.
-This helps save time and makes sure people stay informed about important topics without having to read through a lot of unnecessary details.
+This helps to save time and makes sure people stay informed about important topics without having to read through a lot of unnecessary details.

 ## 🔧 Set-up the Project <a name="-2-set-up-the-project"></a>